 It took many more minds to change things for the better.

-Innovators within COPA championed safety programs like the Cirrus Pilot Proficiency Program (CPPP), Critical Decision Making seminar (CDM), and now COPA University.
+Innovators within COPA championed safety programs like the COPA Pilot Proficiency Program (CPPP), Critical Decision Making seminar (CDM), and now COPA University.

 Insurance brokers and underwriters who valued those efforts reinforced the commitment to safety.